ofasgard/VulnVMWriteUps/writeups/EvilScience.md

 `http://192.168.56.101/index.php?file=research.php`

 Obviously, the alarm bells immediately went off in my head: "LFI!
 LFI!
-LFI"!.
+LFI!".
 It seems like a classic vector for file inclusion.
 To test whether this is indeed the case, I decided to download the Carinary template myself and have a look at what files it contains.
 After a couple false starts, I tried this:

 `http://192.168.56.101/index.php?file=layout/styles/layout.css`